Judge denies motion to dismiss lawsuit over Charleston airport board members

-Attorneys for the lawmakers tried to have the lawsuit dismissed because the state Supreme Court ruled in an earlier case involving county-specific legislation that the S.C.
-Public Interest Foundation had no standing because Sloan did not live in the counties that were affected.
+In seeking to dismiss the case, attorneys for the lawmakers cited a state Supreme Court ruling in an earlier case involving county-specific legislation.
+In that instance, the high court ruled that Sloan had no standing because he did not live in the affected counties.

 But Sloan and Howe’s attorney argued this case is different because Howe lives in Charleston County and has an interest in the airport board’s makeup because he once served as its chairman.

-Attorneys still must receive Sloan’s deposition on Oct.
+Attorneys still must receive Sloan’s deposition Oct.
 30 and add Campsen to the case.